scenerystack/community/docs/reference/api/scenery-phet/GrabDragInteraction.md

 # GrabDragInteraction

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/grab-drag/GrabDragInteraction.ts](https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/grab-drag/GrabDragInteraction.ts) for the most up-to-date information.

 ## Overview

 The main interaction for grabbing and dragging an object through the PDOM and assistive technology.
 It works by